akshay-avak/Remove-Watch-Later-Videos-From-Youtube/README.md

-# ✅ Script to Watch Later Videos from YouTube
+# ✅ Script to REMOVE Watch Later Videos from YouTube
 # ❌ No need to install anything

 ## Step 1️⃣